 - Find things that really “light a spark” — they’ll seize people’s interest and inspire people

 Another helpful approach is to carefully research what your competitors are doing for their own marketing strategies.
-There are two main categories of competitors to watch out for: traditional competitors, who are typically located within close physical proximity; and competitors who may not be physically close but who will appear on the same search engine results pages as your company.
+There are two main categories of competitors to watch out for: traditional competitors who are typically located within close physical proximity; and competitors who may not be physically close but who will appear on the same search engine results pages as your company.
 Regardless of competitor type, it can be beneficial to see what’s working elsewhere in the market and what your intended audience is responding to.

 In the quest to create new marketing content, it’s also important to see what’s already on your audience’s mind.
 First, use Google trends to look at how different keywords are performing.
-You can also use web tools to assess which websites have the most links for your competitors or which keywords are getting the most web traffic, employing that information to influence your own website.
+You can also use web tools to assess which websites have the most links for your competitors or which keywords are getting the most web traffic, and harness that information to influence your own website.
 Finally, be sure to read and learn about current trends in the industry to stay up to date on the latest marketing tactics and relevant industrial news as potential marketing material.

 Customer Conversations and Responses